-- Submit an application for admission to the Enrollment Services Office. - Be a high school graduate or equivalent.
+- 1. Submit an application for admission to the Enrollment Services Office. - 2.
+Be a high school graduate or equivalent.
 Have an official high school final transcript or GED/high school equivalency test scores sent to the Enrollment Services Office. - 3.
 Have official copies of all college transcripts sent to the Enrollment Services Office. - 4.
 Take a standardized prenursing examination which will measure general education achievement.
 Refer to the PN application packet for minimum score requirements for the pre-entrance exam, and for exam fees.
 Register to take the exam at Southeastern Illinois College at 252-5400, ext.
-2442. - Attend a mandatory meeting regarding the Practical Nursing program.
-Advisement Packets and applications will be provided at the meeting.

-- 6. Submit an application for the Practical Nursing program by the application deadline, which is March 31, for entry the following fall semester.
-The applicant's file must be complete by the deadline date to be considered for acceptance. - Complete ALL pre-requisite courses, with a grade of "C" or better, before entering core nursing courses. - Applicant files will be evaluated and rank ordering of those with complete files will be done.
+2442. - 5.
+Attend a mandatory meeting regarding the Practical Nursing program.
+Advisement Packets and applications will be provided at the meeting. - Submit an application for the Practical Nursing program by the application deadline, which is March 31, for entry the following fall semester.
+Applications will be completed online; a link will be provided at sic.edu/ apply.
+The applicant's file must be complete by the deadline date to be considered for acceptance. - Complete ALL pre-requisite courses, with a grade of "C" or better, before entering core nursing courses. - 8.
+Applicant files will be evaluated and rank ordering of those with complete files will be done.

 Letters of acceptance will be sent to the top-ranking applicants for the full-time program from the Director of Nursing.
 Complete file means that the Southeastern Illinois College application AND the application to the Practical Nursing program are present.
 Also, the transcripts and test scores must be present.

-Final selection into the program will be by rank order using the above mentioned criteria.
+Final selection into the program will be by rank order using the abovementioned criteria.
 Failure to meet any of the requirements will make the applicant ineligible for enrollment in the program.
 It is the student's responsibility to ensure that all requirements have been met by the application due date.
 Preference will be given to the residents of the Southeastern Illinois College district.
 Proof of residency is required at time of application and must be submitted no later than the deadline date for application to the program.